Regional Arts Development Fund (RADF) Program

 Projects must be completed by 1 August 2020

 Projects must be completed by 1 April 2021

 ...within 10 working days of receipt of application

 - RADF Grant applications must be submitted online via Council’s website.
 Round 2 2018/19 is now open and closes on 28 February 2019.
 Click here to apply.

 - Applications will be assessed against the specific eligibility and assessment criteria outlined in the RADF Grant Guidelines

-- Applicants are encouraged to attend a RADF Grants Information Session - see information above about the next information session on 22 January 2019.
+- Applicants are encouraged to attend a RADF Grants Information Session which are delivered before each grant round.

 - Applicants are required to speak with the RADF Liaison Officer prior to submitting their application.

 For enquiries, please contact our RADF Liaison Officer on 1300 307 800 or email email@example.com